What to know as U.N. General Assembly opens, marking 80 years, tackling deep crises

 Palestinian recognition

-Australia, Canada and the United Kingdom on Sunday formally recognized a state of Palestine, joining a majority of countries that have already done so, in a move opposed by the United States and Israel.
+Australia, Canada, Portugal and the United Kingdom on Sunday formally recognized a state of Palestine, joining a majority of countries that have already done so, in a move opposed by the United States and Israel.
 Earlier this month, 142 nations endorsed a U.N.
 General Assembly resolution calling for "tangible, timebound, and irreversible steps" toward a two-state solution to the Israeli-Palestinian conflict.
+France and Saudi Arabia are organizing a conference to rally support for the issue on Monday.

 The Trump administration has denounced the move and vowed not to give visas for members of the Palestinian Authority to attend the conference.
 The UNGA voted last week to allow Palestinian Authority President Mahmoud Abbas to deliver his address via video on Thursday.
 Members of the Palestinian mission to the U.N., however, are expected to attend the General Assembly in person.